robrohan/skoupidia/README.md

 kubectl get nodes --show-labels
 ```

-Then you can do something like:
+Then, when deploying a service, you can do something like:

 ```yaml
 spec: